learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

-<a href='https://learn.co/lessons/design-principles-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/design-principles-readme' title='Principles of Object-Oriented Design'>Principles of Object-Oriented Design</a> on Learn.co and start learning to code for free.</p>